- Tracy Gunn

 CArbon – Dioxide

 • Caused by dead air space, skip breathing (holding the breath periodically), shallow rapid breathing, overexertion, or a combination of these.
-In very rare cases, air supply may be high in carbon dioxide.
+In very rare cases, the air supply may be high in carbon dioxide.

 • Causes headache and increased breathing.
-In severe cases, confusion, and loss of consciousness.
+In severe cases, confusion and loss of consciousness.

-• Because air is denser at depth, it is easier to over exert yourself
+• Because air is denser at depth, it is easier to over-exert yourself

-• Hard work, overexertion and improper breathing may primarily increase the level of carbon dioxide in the body, contributing to gas narcosis on deeper dives
+• Hard work, overexertion, and improper breathing may primarily increase the level of carbon dioxide in the body, contributing to gas narcosis on deeper dives

 DEAD AIR SPACES